 For your child's safety and for your convenience, we offer arrival and dismissal carline.
 Your child will be greeted by a staff member and escorted into the building.
 Please enter the parking lot from Market Avenue and turn to the right going around the planter in the parking lot.
 Proceed with caution to the "drop-off" point in front of the school and wait for a staff member to welcome your child and assist him/her into the school.
 Please do not get out of your car while in carline as this significantly slows down the process.
-If you wish to walk your child into school, park in a parking space and walk to the Main Office.
+If you wish to walk your child to the school doors, park in a parking space and walk to the Main Office.

-15th Street Camps
+15th Street Campus

-7:00 - 9:00 AM AM Toddler & Pre-Primary Before School Care based on selected time 8:45 - 9:00 AM Toddler & Pre-Primary arrival 11:50 - 12:05 PM Toddler & Pre-Primary 1⁄2 day dismissal 2:55 - 3:30 PM Toddler & Pre-Primary afternoon dismissal 3:30 - 6:00 PM Toddler & Pre-Primary After School Care dismissal based on select time
+7:00 - 9:00 AM Toddler & Pre-Primary Before School Care based on selected time 8:45 - 9:00 AM Toddler & Pre-Primary arrival 11:50 - 12:05 PM Toddler & Pre-Primary 1⁄2 day dismissal 2:55 - 3:15 PM Toddler & Pre-Primary afternoon dismissal 3:15 - 6:00 PM Toddler & Pre-Primary After Care dismissal based on select time

-Elementary Campus
+Blackburn Campus

-7:00-8:45 AM Elementary Before School Care based on selected time

-8:30 - 8:45 AM Elementary arrival

-3:15 - 3:30 PM Elementary dismissal
+7:00-8:45 AM Elementary & Middle School Before School Care based on selected time 8:30 - 8:45 AM Elementary & Middle School Arrival 3:15 - 3:30 PM Elementary & Middle School Dismissal

-For the purpose of safety and in order to maintain a smooth traffic flow, vehicles may not be left unattended in the car line area at any time and cars are strictly prohibited from passing on the left when exiting the car line unless guided by a staff member.
+For safety and to maintain a smooth traffic flow, vehicles may not be left unattended in the car line area at any time, and cars are strictly prohibited from passing on the left or backing up when exiting the car line unless guided by a staff member.

-Please be prompt in picking up your child by the dismissal time you requested.
+Please promptly pick up your child by the dismissal time you requested.
 Your tuition is based on the hours you arranged for your child.
-Toddler and Pre-Primary students enrolled in "Extended Day" their parents should not line up prior to this time to prevent potentially unsafe conditions on Market Avenue.
+Toddler and Pre-Primary students enrolled in "Extended Day" their parents should not line up before this time to prevent potentially unsafe conditions on Market Avenue.
 The dismissal car line should follow the same pattern as the arrival car line.

-Any child remaining after their designated pick-up time will incur a late fee of \$10.00 per hour.
+Any child remaining after their designated pick-up time will incur a late fee of \$25.00 per hour.
 This late fee will be added to the next invoice and must be paid in full.

 Please be aware that due to litigation in the state of Ohio we will not be able to attend to car seat and seat belt arrangements for your child(ren).

 An adult must escort students who leave the school at times other than the regular scheduled dismissal times from the building.
 Parents must verbally notify the staff that the child is leaving the school premises.
 Parents are responsible for their children on the school grounds before arrival and after dismissal.
 They should not be allowed to run freely along the curbs or in the parking lot.
-The building closes at 6:00 PM please plan your pick-up time to allow for gathering belongings, saying goodbye, and leaving the building without rushing.
-Parents of children remaining at CMS after 6:00 PM will initially receive a reminder; subsequent late pick-ups will result in a late charge of \$10.00 per hour.
+The building closes at 6:00 PM.
+Please plan your pick-up time to allow for gathering belongings, saying goodbye, and leaving the building without rushing.

+15th Street Campus: Parents of children remaining at 15th Street Campus after their designated pickup time (without prior approval from the office) will initially receive a reminder; subsequent late pickups will result in a late charge of \$25.00 per hour.